10 Must-See Northland Attractions: Photo Locations in New Zealand

 Pompallier Mission House Northland attractions.

-Pompallier Mission House behind the gardens on the Russell waterfront.
+Pompallier Mission House is behind the gardens on the Russell waterfront.

 Whangarei Falls